-Google Suite is an online instructional teaching tool that will enable SCTC instructors and students to implement the continuity of learning plan established during the COVID-19 mandated school closure.
-Expectations set forth by the PA Department of Education are that all students are entitled to an ongoing education despite the necessary changes to their instructional day during the pandemic.
-As a result of the continued uncertainty for the start of the 2021-2022 school year, SCTC is requiring all instructors to become Google certified as a Level 1 Educator.
-Effective September 1, 2020, all SCTC instructors and students are required to use the Google Suite daily.
-The intention is to use the Google Suite to enable students to become familiar with daily instruction/assignments using the online capabilities.
-This will allow SCTC to follow the PDE mandated continuity of learning plan in the event of any future school closures (i.e., Flexible instruction day, state mandated shutdown, etc.).
+Google Suite is an online instructional teaching tool that will enable SCTC instructors and students to implement continuity of learning during virtual instructional days.
+SCTC requires all instructors to become Google certified as a Level 1 Educator.
+SCTC instructors and students are required to use Google Suite daily.
+The intention is to use Google Suite to enable students to become familiar with daily instruction/assignments using the online capabilities.
+This will allow SCTC to follow the PDE mandated continuity of learning plan in the event of any future school closures (i.e., Virtual instruction day, state mandated shutdown, etc.).